Shaifalim02/Windows_Server_2022/README.md

 - Implement Group Policies (e.g., desktop restrictions, drive mapping)
 - Set up delegation by creating additional domain controllers
 - Integrate with Azure AD for hybrid scenarios
 - Monitor with Windows Admin Center or Azure Monitor

+---

+### 🙌 Author
+Shaifali Shaifali
+🔗 Sharing labs and real-world IT demos.
+📍 Connect with me on [LinkedIn](https://www.linkedin.com/in/shaifali-shaifali/) | More labs on [GitHub](https://github.com/Shaifalim02)